e-nig-ma/e-nig-ma/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This site is a semi-complete archive of essays and papers I've written, primarily as an independent scholar.
+This site is a semi-complete archive of essays and papers I've written as an independent scholar.

 My areas of interest are: computer security, primarily in the fields of secure protocols and cryptography; complex systems, essentially in decision theory, rationality, and complexity; and monetary economics.